Heckie75/kodi-addon-sane-scanner/README.md

 Of course, you must also configure postfix to your needs.
 Check instructions here:
 * [Ubuntu documentation for Postfix](https://help.ubuntu.com/lts/serverguide/postfix.html)
 * [German Ubuntuusers](https://wiki.ubuntuusers.de/Postfix/)

+## LibreOffice

+To preview some document types in archive it is required that LibreOffice is installed.

+## Limitations, Known Bugs, and End of Maintenance

+This Kodi add-on is limited to Linux systems.
+It is not an official Kodi add-on, as it violates Kodi's policies by executing external programs.

+Due to the lack of reliable Debian packages for Kodi starting with Ubuntu 24.04, and its incompatibility with Flatpak, maintenance of this add-on has been discontinued.

+The following known bugs and limitations exist:

+1. **Encoding Issues:** Starting with Ubuntu 24.04, Kodi's compilation provded under https://launchpad.net/~ubuntuhandbook1/+archive/ubuntu/kodi or incompatibility with Python 3.12.3, browsing archives may cause Kodi to crash if folders contain files with German umlauts (ÄÖÜäöüß) or potentially other special characters.
+This is likely due to encoding problems (utf-8) with ```os.listdir()``` in ```archive.py``` and ```ListItems``` creation in ```directory.py```.
+2. **Monochrome Conversion:** The genesis scanner driver does not natively support black-and-white mode.
+A workaround using ```convert -monochrome``` is employed to convert grayscale to monochrome.
+However, the resulting quality is significantly degraded on Ubuntu 24.04.